These tucked-away cabins may be hard to find, but once you make it through the door, you’ll never want to leave.

 Kenton, Oklahoma is about as remote as you can get.
 With a population of 17, this panhandle community offers a couple of lodging properties highlighting the Western way of life and subtle natural beauty of the area.
 The small town is actually so far west that it’s the only place in the state that runs on Mountain Standard Time.

-Book a stay at The Hitching Post Bed & Breakfast, Hoot Owl Ranch, Black Mesa Bed & Breakfast or Mesa Valley Guesthouse for a chance to get away from it all.
+Book a stay at Hitching Post Lodging & Ranch, Hoot Owl Ranch, Black Mesa Bed & Breakfast or Mesa Valley Guesthouse for a chance to get away from it all.
 You’ll need to bring your own food and gas, because there’s not a grocery store or gas station within 40 miles.
 However, with one stargazing trip to Black Mesa State Park - home to Oklahoma’s highest point - you’ll soon realize that the peace and solitude are worth giving up big city conveniences.